 In the wild jungle, chimpanzees can live up to 50 years but usually live for 25 to 30 years.
 In the captive environment of a zoo or sanctuary, a chimp will live longer and reach around 60 years.

-The oldest captive chimp to be documented lived for 66 years.
+The oldest captive chimpanzee to be documented lived for 66 years.

 8. How Do Chimps Communicate

 Chimpanzees communicate through facial expressions, vocalizations, and gestures.
 Chimps can hoot, roar and grunt - and males express their excitement by standing upright.

 9. How Do Chimps Look After The Young